dimagi/commcare-hq/corehq/apps/es/REINDEX_PROCESS.md

     cchq <env> service commcare restart
     ```

-7. At this stage, writes have been stopped on primary indices.
+7. At this stage, writes have been stopped on the older indices.
 The older indices are eligible for deletion.
 It is recommended to wait for 6 hours after the multiplexer is turned off.
 The older indices can be deleted by running.

     ```
     cchq <env> django-manage elastic_sync_multiplexed delete <index_cname>